austincasey/humpty/published_results/Readme.md

-# comparing Humpty to other forecasting methods.
+# Comparing Humpty to other forecasting methods.

-This readme describes the steps to set up and then compare Humpty to other methods as we demonstrait in our paper.
+This README describes the steps to set up and then compare Humpty to other methods as we demonstrate in our paper.

 # step one generate the Humpty COVID-19 baseline model